chadwickbureau/baseballdatabank/core/readme2014.txt

 started as a one man effort in 1994 has grown tremendously, and now a team of researchers have collected their efforts to make this the largest and most accurate source for baseball statistics available anywhere.
-(See Acknowledgements below for a list of the key contributors to this project.)
+(See Acknowledgments below for a list of the key contributors to this project.)

 None of what we have done would have been possible without the